 In November 2008, Lexicon accepted an offer from UBS AG, the investment bank that sold Lexicon the auction rate securities, providing Lexicon with rights related to its auction rate securities ("ARS Rights").
-The ARS Rights permit Lexicon to require UBS to purchase its \$57.0 million (par value) of auction rate securities at par value during the period from June 30, 2010 through July 2, 2012.
+The ARS Rights permit Lexicon to require UBS to purchase its \$56.9 million (par value) of auction rate securities at par value during the period from June 30, 2010 through July 2, 2012.
 Conversely, UBS has the right, in its discretion, to purchase or sell the securities at any time by paying Lexicon the par value of such securities.
 Management expects to exercise the ARS Rights and sell Lexicon's auction rate securities back to UBS on June 30, 2010, the earliest date allowable under the ARS Rights.
-Lexicon is also eligible to borrow from an affiliate of UBS at no net cost up to 75% of the market value of the securities, as determined by such affiliate, which loans would become payable upon the investment bank's purchase or sale of the securities (see note 8).
+Lexicon is also eligible to borrow from UBS Bank USA, an affiliate of UBS, at no net cost up to 75% of the market value of the securities, as determined by UBS Bank USA, which loans would become payable upon the purchase or sale of the securities by UBS (see note 8).

 The enforceability of the ARS Rights results in a separate asset that will be measured at its fair value.
 Lexicon elected to measure the ARS Rights under the fair value option of SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - including an amendment of FASB Statement No. 115."
 As a result of accepting the ARS Rights, Lexicon elected in 2008 to classify the ARS Rights and reclassify its investments in auction rate securities as trading securities, as defined by SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities."
-As a result, Lexicon will be required to assess the fair value of these two individual assets and record changes each period until the ARS Rights are exercised and the auction rate securities are redeemed.
-During the three months ended March 31, 2009, Lexicon recorded a loss of \$41,000 to reflect the decline in fair value of the auction rate securities, and recorded a gain of \$558,000 to reflect the increase in fair value of the ARS Rights, which are reflected in gain on long-term investments, net, in the accompanying consolidated statement of operations.
+As a result, Lexicon will assess the fair value of these two individual assets and record changes each period until the ARS Rights are exercised and the auction rate securities are redeemed.
+During the three months ended June 30, 2009, Lexicon recorded a gain of \$766,000 to reflect the increase in fair value of the auction rate securities, and recorded a loss of \$460,000 to reflect the decline in fair value of the ARS Rights, which are reflected in gain on long-term investments of operations.
+During the six months ended June 30, 2009, Lexicon recorded a gain of \$725,000 to reflect the increase in fair value of the ARS Rights, which are reflected in gain on long-term investments, net, in the accompanying consolidated statement of operations.
 Lexicon expects that subsequent changes in the value of the ARS Rights will largely offset the subsequent fair value movements of the auction rate securities, subject to the continued expected performance by the investment bank of its obligations under the agreement.

-Excluding auction rate securities and the ARS Rights, at March 31, 2009, Lexicon had approximately \$89.3 million in cash and cash equivalents and short-term investments, including \$11.8 million in investments held by Symphony Icon.
-Management believes that the working capital available to Lexicon excluding the funds held in auction rate securities and the UBS credit line entered into in January 2009 will be sufficient to meet its cash requirements for at least the next 12 months.
+Excluding auction rate securities and the ARS Rights, at June 30, 2009, Lexicon had approximately \$87.4 million in cash and cash equivalents and short-term investments, including \$7.7 million in investments held by Symphony Icon.
+Management believes that the working capital available to Lexicon excluding the funds held in auction rate securities will be sufficient to meet its cash requirements for at least the next 12 months.

-6. Fair Value Measurements
+Fair Value Measurements